Scoped/RedStone-a-Holic/README.txt

 RedStone-a-Holic

 MineCraftForum post:

-Want this translated into your language?
+Want this translated into another language?
 Contact us and we will be happy to add it!(With your help of cource!)

 How to install RedStone-a-Holic: